eitanoid/Mandelbrot-Set-Go/README.md

 > Enter the top right bound for the image as 2 number components seperated by a space: (Default: 2 2)
 $ 1.5 1

-> Enter 'true' or 'false' to render Julia set inplace of Mandlebrot: (Default is 'false')
+> Enter 'true' or 'false' to render Julia set inplace of Mandelbrot: (Default is 'false')
 $ true

 > Enter the C value for the Julia set as 2 number components seperated by a space: (Default: 0.35 0.35)